 What You Will Learn

-- Practice creativity tools and techniques described in the PMBOK® Guide and other Standards—but rarely explicitly
+- Practice creativity tools and techniques described in A Guide to the Project Management Body of Knowledge (PMBOK® Guide) and other standards—but rarely explicitly taught.

-- Learn techniques to strengthen the capacity, performance and productivity of their teams.
+- Apply techniques to strengthen the capacity, performance, and productivity of their teams.

 PDU Allocation Table

 |Ways of Working||Power Skills||Business Acumen||Total|

 |CAPM® / PMP® / PgMP®||0.5||5||1.5||7.00|